-- Ends playback and returns to single image playback

-- Prints (An icon will display when a printer is connected.
-See the Direct Print User Guide for details.)
+- Ends playback and returns to single image playback - Prints (An icon will display when a printer is connected.
+See the Direct Print User Guide for details.) - Play - Slow Motion Playback (You can use the button to slow down or the button to speed up playback.) - Displays the first frame - Previous Frame (Rewinds if the FUNC./SET button is held down.) - Next Frame (Fast Forwards if the FUNC./SET button is held down.) - Displays the last frame

-- Play

-- Slow Motion Playback (You can use the

-button to slow down or the

-button to speed up playback.)

-- Displays the first frame

-- Previous Frame (Rewinds if the FUNC./SET button is held down.)

-- Next Frame (Fast Forwards if the FUNC./SET button is held down.)

-- Displays the last frame

-- Edit (Switches to movie editing mode.) (p.
-74)

 - Use the television's controls to adjust the volume when playing a movie on a TV set (p.
-88). - The sound cannot be played in slow motion playback.
+75). - The sound cannot be played in slow motion playback.